Hero image

 If I currently have whiskey plates, can I remove them?

-Before removing any license plates from your vehicles, confirm with the DMV that you are legally allowed to do so.
+Before removing any license plates from your vehicles, confirm with the DVS that you are legally allowed to do so.

 Didn't get a DUI but still ordered to get whiskey plates?